rapenne-s/bento/README.md

 - DONE ~~upgrades could be triggered by the user by accessing a local socket, like opening a web page in a web browser to trigger it, if it returns output that'd be better~~
 - a way to tell a client (when using flakes) to try to update flakes every time even if no configuration changed, to keep them up to date
 - DONE ~~being able to use a single flakes with multiple hosts that **bento** will automatically assign to the nixosConfiguration names as hosts~~
+- DONE ~~handle automatic reboot if the kernel changed~~
+- automatic reboot should be scheduled if desired, this may require making bento a NixOS module to set a timer in it, if no timer then it would reboot immediately

 ## Minor